ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 A [snapshot](../../../../client-api/operations/maintenance/backup/backup#snapshot) is an exact copy of the database files.
 If the database is encrypted, so would be its snapshot.
 If the database is **not** encrypted, the snapshot wouldn't be either.

-* If you want your snapshot to be encrypted, take the snapshot of an encrypted database.
+* If you want your snapshot to be encrypted, take the snapshot of an [encrypted database](../../../../server/security/encryption/database-encryption#creating-an-encrypted-database-using-the-rest-api-and-the-client-api).
 * Include the [client authentication procedure](../../../../client-api/operations/maintenance/backup/encrypted-backup#enable-secure-communication) in your code.
 * Create a snapshot [as you normally would](../../../../client-api/operations/maintenance/backup/backup#backup-types).

+{NOTE: The incremental backups of an encrypted snapshot are encrypted as well, using the same key.}
+{NOTE/}

 ---